SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

 1. Navigate to the 'Integration and APIs' section from the 'Design' tab of your Integration Suite tenant.

-   Click on a Package titled 'TechEd 2025 IN162 - Solution Package
+   Click on a Package titled '**TechEd 2025 IN162 - Solution Package**'

 <br>![](../ex4/images/ex162-42-1.png)
 <br><br>
-2. Navigate to the 'Artifacts' tab of this package, look for an Integration Flow titled 'Support Case Event to Hana Vector DB for AI Grounding' and click on the '...'
-Action button to bring up the action menu and click on 'Copy'.
+2. Navigate to the 'Artifacts' tab of this package, look for an Integration Flow titled '**Support Case Event to Hana Vector DB for AI Grounding**' and click on the '...'
+Action button to bring up the action menu and click on '**Copy**'.

 <br>![](../ex4/images/ex162-42-2.png)
 <br><br>